benayapaul/js-date-format/README.md

 # js-date-format.js

-JavaScript date format display today's date for the given format, dt variable is prototype for js-date-format.js dateFormat.today method have two arguments for date format & separator.
+The JavaScript date format utility displays today’s date based on the specified format.
+The dt variable serves as the prototype from js-date-format.js.
+The dateFormat.today method accepts two parameters: the desired date format and the separator.

 Example :